speeeee/esoteric/README.md

 ## Elem
 A language with a LISP-style syntax where all data are strings.
 The language allows the user to control when the interpreter evaluates expressions.

+## L__I_
+A language in its beginning stages that is supposed to be loosely based off of logic programming.

 # On hiatus

 ## LM